 The Cooperative Farming Program

-The Sequoyah National Wildlife Refuge uses a cooperative farming program as part of its broader land management strategy.
-This program allows farming on specific plots within the refuge, but not every field is meant for crops.
-The absence of soybeans and corn in this particular area isn’t just a fluke; it’s a conscious decision tied to the refuge’s goals.
+Sequoyah NWR uses a cooperative farming program as part of its land management strategy.
+The refuge allows farming on certain plots, but not every field gets planted with crops.
+The absence of soybeans or corn in this particular field isn’t an oversight.
+It’s a deliberate decision tied to the refuge’s broader goals.

 Resource Management and the Bigger Picture

-For more details on how the refuge balances its land use, check out their official site: Sequoyah National Wildlife Refuge.
+For more on how the refuge balances land use and wildlife conservation, visit the Sequoyah National Wildlife Refuge official page.

 It is good to know that there are still places where Nature is more important than the politics of profit.